warmist/scripts/docs/makeown.rst

     :tags: fort armok units

-Select a unit in the UI and run this tool to converts that unit to be a fortress citizen.
+Select a unit in the UI and run this tool to converts that unit to be a fortress citizen (if sentient).
 It also removes their foreign affiliation, if any.

 Usage
 -----